 Special Revenue Funds - Special revenue funds are used to account for and report the proceeds of specific revenue sources that are restricted or committed to expenditures for specific purpose other than debt service or capital projects.
-The non-major Special Revenue Funds of the Town are:
+The non-major special revenue funds of the Town are:

-- Dog Fund This fund accounts for revenue received for dog licenses and dog warden fines.
-A portion is sent to the State of Connecticut and the balance is transferred to the General Fund to partially reimburse for the Animal Control Officer's budgeted expenditures. - Emergency Fuel/Community Fund This fund accounts for revenue received from donations from citizens and organizations and for expenditures related to emergency social services. - Cafeteria Fund This fund accounts for operations of Chester Elementary's school lunch program; including the receipts and expenditures of federal and state funding. - Parks and Recreation Fund This fund accounts for the revenue and expenditures of the self-funded programs offered through the Parks and Recreation Commission.
+Dog Fund - This fund accounts for revenue received for dog licenses and dog warden fines.
+A portion is sent to the State of Connecticut and the balance is transferred to the General Fund to partially reimburse for the Animal Control Officer's budgeted expenditures.

+- Emergency Fuel/Community Fund This fund accounts for revenue received from donations from citizens and organizations and for expenditures related to emergency social services. - Cafeteria Fund This fund accounts for operations of Chester Elementary School's lunch program; including the receipts and expenditures of federal and state funding. - Parks and Recreation Fund This fund accounts for the revenue and expenditures of the self-funded programs offered through the Parks and Recreation Commission.
 Capital expenditures are allowed with Board of Finance approval. - Small Cities Fund This fund accounts for the repayment of loans to Chester residents originally received from the State of Connecticut Department of Housing.
 Grant funds received from loan repayments are available for housing rehabilitation loans to other residents.
 The Board of Selectmen determine if applicants meet guidelines. - Historic Records Preservation Fund This fund accounts for land record receipts earmarked for the preservation of Town documents. - Library Fund This fund accounts for grant and donation revenue and various expenditures.
-This fund is under the authority of the Chester Public Library Board of Trustees. - Education Grants Fund This fund accounts for all federal and state education grants. - Ambulance Fund This fund accounts for revenue generated by the ambulance less the related fees.
-This fund was closed during the current fiscal year with its residual balance transferred to the General Fund. - Harbor Fund This fund accounts for revenue related to mooring fees and related expenditures.
-This fund is under the authority of the Harbor Commission.

-- Town Grants Fund This fund accounts for various grant or miscellaneous revenue and related expenditures. - Sewer System Fund This fund accounts for sewer assessment and fee revenue and all expenditures related to the Town's sewer system.
+This fund is under the authority of the Chester Public Library Board of Trustees. - Education Grants Fund This fund accounts for all federal and state education grants. - Harbor Fund This fund accounts for revenue related to mooring fees and related expenditures.
+This fund is under the authority of the Harbor Commission. - Town Grants Fund This fund accounts for various grant or miscellaneous revenue and related expenditures. - Sewer System Fund This fund accounts for sewer assessment and fee revenue and all expenditures related to the Town's sewer system.
 This fund is under the authority of the water pollution control authority commission. - b.
-Fiduciary Funds (Not Included in Government-Wide Financial Statements) The Fiduciary Funds are used to account for assets held by the Town in an agency capacity on behalf of others.
-These include Pension Trust and Agency funds.
-The Pension Trust Funds are provided to account for the activities of the Town's Employee Retirement System, which accumulates resources for pension benefit payments to qualified employees, and the Town's Volunteer Firefighters' Pension Plan, which accumulates resources for pension benefit payments to qualified firefighters.
-The Agency Funds are primarily utilized to account for monies held as custodian for outside student groups.
+Fiduciary Funds (Not included in government-wide financial statements) The fiduciary funds are used to account for assets held by the Town in an agency capacity on behalf of others.
+These include pension trust and agency funds.
+The pension trust funds are provided to account for the activities of the town's employee retirement system, which accumulates resources for pension benefit payments to qualified employees, and the Town's volunteer firefighters' pension plan, which accumulates resources for pension benefit payments to qualified firefighters.
+The agency funds are primarily utilized to account for monies held as custodian for outside student groups.